giellalt/lang-krl/krl.md

 ---

-# src-fst-morphology-affixes-prefixes.lexc.md
+## src-fst-morphology-affixes-prefixes.lexc.md

 Prefixes
-Prefixes in the Karelian language are bound to beginning of other words.
+Prefixes in the Viena Karelian language are bound to beginning of other words.

 * * *